2025 Arizona Family Law Updates

-Family law in Arizona is experiencing a transformation in 2025, with big changes to both the child support calculator and spousal maintenance guidelines.
+Family law in Arizona is experiencing a transformation in 2025, with big changes to spousal maintenance guidelines.
 These updates are intended to provide greater consistency and adaptability to changing economic realities for those going through a legal separation or divorce.

 Major Changes to the Arizona Spousal Maintenance Guidelines Go Into Effect September 1, 2025